Iswar Prasanna Hazarika

-Life
+Life and career

-Iswar Prasanna Hazarika was born in 1937 to lawyer Tirtheswar Hazarika from North Lakhimpur and Mokshada Devi, both active in the Indian independence movement.
-Hazarika studied at Banaras Hindu University and the Delhi School of Economics, and went on to become a civil servant, serving at key positions related to public sector undertakings, including as the Director of the Board of NTPC and the chairman and managing director of MMTC.
+Iswar Prasanna Hazarika was born on 22 January 1937 to lawyer and independence activist Tirtheswar Hazarika from North Lakhimpur and Mokshada Devi, both active in the Indian independence movement.
+Hazarika studied at Banaras Hindu University and the Delhi School of Economics, and went on to become a civil servant, serving in key positions related to public-sector undertakings, including as the Director of the Board of NTPC and the chairman and managing director of MMTC.

 In 1996, Hazarika was elected as a member of the Lok Sabha from the Tezpur Lok Sabha constituency, Assam.